-For communication purposes, let $E_n$ be a positive even integer, and let $P_r$ and $P_s$ be two odd prime integers, where the subscript n is an even integer and the subscripts r and s are odd prime integers.; and r + s = n.
-Also, $E_n = P_r + P_s$ .
+For communication purposes, let E_n be a positive even integer, and let P_r and P_s be two odd prime integers, where the subscript n is an even integer and the subscripts r and s are odd prime integers, and $E_n = P_r + P_s$.

 The main principle for finding a Goldbach partition for a consecutive even integer from a known partition is the application of the addition axiom which states that if equal quantities are added to equal quantities, the sums are equal.
 One will begin with the Goldbach partition, 6 = 3 + 3, and apply the addition axiom to this equation to obtain partitions for larger even integers.
 In obtaining partitions for consecutive even integers, one will add 2 to both sides of the equation.
 For the next consecutive even integer, one will add a 2 to the present even integer, and one will also add a 2 to the right side of the equation.
-For the addition of a 2 to the right side of the equation, there are a number of possibilities.
+For the addition of a 2 to the right side of the equation, there are three main possibilities.

-Possibility 1 (desirable): The addition of a 2 to any of the terms results in two prime integers.
+Possibility 1: (desirable): The addition of a 2 to any of the terms results in two prime integers.

-Possibility 2: One will inspect the two terms, $P_r$ and $P_s$ to determine which term if not prime would become prime when 2 is added to it, and add to it accordingly.
+Possibility 2: One will inspect the two terms, P_r P_s to determine which term would still be prime when a 2 is added to it, and add to it accordingly.

-Possibility 3: If on adding a 2, to say, $P_r$ one obtains a composite integer, one may add another 2 or more 2's until one obtains a prime integer; but for compensation, one would have to subtract the extra 2 or the extra 2's (added) from the other term $P_s$ , noting that one is adding a single 2 to the left side and a single 2 to the right side of the equation.
+Possibility 3: If on adding a 2, to any of the terms, say, P_r one obtains a composite integer, one may add another 2 or more 2's until one obtains a prime integer; but for compensation, one would have to subtract the extra 2 or the extra 2's (added) from the other term P_s , noting that one is adding a single 2 to the left side and a single 2 to the right side of the equation.
 For examples, if one repeats the addition of 2 once, one will subtract a single 2 from the other term.
 If one repeats the addition twice, one will subtract 4 from the other term.
 If one repeats the 2-addition a third time, one will subtract a 6 from the other term.
 With experience, one would be able to determine which term to add a 2 or 2;s to in order to avoid the extra 2-addition.
 For the difference in the subtraction, the resulting difference cannot be less than 3.
 The difference must be a prime number.